apb9717/week2_nyu_scraped/README.md

 # Setup Instructions

+First, set up a Python virtual environment by first running "python -m venv .venv" then running

+- ".venv\Scripts\activate" on Windows
+- "source .venv/bin/activate" on Mac

+Verify that the terminal prefix is (.venv) to demonstrate that you have successfully set up the virtual environment.
-Install the necessary packages listed in requirements.txt with "pip install -r requirements.txt".
+Then, install the necessary packages listed in requirements.txt with "pip install -r requirements.txt".

 # Usage